Benefits of Nuclear

 Most all nuclear power plants operate around the clock, generating power at full capacity and output most all of the time.
 These power plants only slow or stop generation during refuelings or for other types of maintenance outages, when necessary.
 The nuclear industry has made refueling faster and more efficient, bringing up average annual capacity factors into the low to mid-90s.
 Nuclear plants are able to reduce their output but making these changes puts stress on the plant’s normal operations and so is not a cost-effective way to operate a nuclear power plant.

-Sources: The Department of Energy, What is Generation Capacity?
+Sources: The US Energy Information Administration, Capacity Factors, and Department of Energy, What is Generation Capacity?

 Nuclear power produces no particulates and releases no SOx, NOx, mercury, arsenic, cobalt or other toxins like what is emitted from oil, gas and especially coal plants, which contribute to an estimated 4 million premature deaths, according the World Health Organization.
 When nuclear power plant is built and a coal plant is retired, lives are saved.